How to Find a Short Term Furnished Rental in NYC | March 2026

 The good news is that, with so many options, there’s a bounty of ways to find the perfect short term furnished apartment for your budget and taste.

-To help you manage this process, we created this step-by-step guide on how to get started, where to look, and what to watch out for when navigating the short term rental landscape in New York City.
+To help you manage this process, we created this step-by-step guide on how to get started, where to look, and what to watch out for when looking for short term rentals in New York City.

-- Details to consider in a short term furnished rental
+- What to consider in a short term furnished rental

-- Best places to find short term furnished apartments for rent in NYC
+- The best places to find short term furnished apartments for rent in NYC

 1. How to pick the right neighborhood when looking for a short term lease in NYC?